 Did you know that you could get compensation when your flight is disrupted?

 Do airlines drop prices at the last minute?

 TL;DR: No, not anymore, because they don’t want to encourage people to buy at the last minute.
 They do it only when desperate, because it’s a short-term solution only.

 Airlines used to slash prices a couple of days before the flight.
 Those flight deals were an attempt to increase the plane’s filling rate, the aim being to fly as close to full capacity as possible.

 The goal for airlines has always been to maximize profit.
 For that, they have to sell as many tickets as possible, to make up for the cost of flying the aircraft.
 In that sense, it’s better to sell airfares at half the price than not sell them at all, right?

 Short-term, the reasoning is valid, but in the long run, not so much.

 Travelers - especially frequent fliers and the pioneers of flight hacking - eventually understood that if they waited long enough before buying their airline tickets, they’d be able to score a last-minute flight deal.

 Airlines realized that those were people who used to buy their airfare at full price.
 By dropping prices at the last minute, they had changed booking behaviors and encouraged people to wait until the last moment to purchase their ticket.

-In fact, they realized that, on the contrary, they could make more money by jacking up prices at the last minute on certain itineraries, because some business travellers would accept to pay full price for a last-minute flight.
+In fact, they realized that, on the contrary, they could make more money by jacking up prices at the last minute on certain itineraries, because some business travelers would accept to pay full price for a last-minute flight.